xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 from src.utils import negation_performance, sts_performance
 ```

 **Step 2**: Set the command line arguments that we will use and their default values and data types.
 The arguments we need to set in this section are:

-- Paths to raw text data for different tasks: (all arguments with `corpus_path` and `label_path` as suffixes)
+- Paths to raw text data for different tasks: all arguments with `corpus_path` and `label_path` as suffixes.
-- The path to the directory used to save the output: `output_path`
+- The path to the directory used to save the output: `output_path`.
-- Local path or name of the model: `model_name`, `tokenizer_name`
+- Local path or name of the model: `model_name`, `tokenizer_name`.
-- Hyperparameters of the T5 model: arguments that are labeled as Training arguments
+- Hyperparameters of the T5 model: arguments that are labeled as Training arguments.
-- Some other arguments that are used to control the behavior of our code: the arguments that are labeled as MISC
+- Some other arguments that are used to control the behavior of our code: the arguments that are labeled as MISC.

 ```python
 parser = argparse.ArgumentParser()